dapr/docs/daprdocs/content/en/reference/components-reference/supported-locks/redis-lock.md

 1. [Start the Azure Cache for Redis creation flow](https://ms.portal.azure.com/#create/Microsoft.Cache).
 Log in if necessary.
 2. Fill out necessary information and **check the "Unblock port 6379" box**, which will allow us to persist state without SSL.
 3. Click "Create" to kickoff deployment of your Redis instance.
-4. Once your instance is created, you'll need to grab the Host name (FQDN) and your access key.
+4. Once your instance is created, you'll need to grab the Host name (FQDN) and your access key:
    - for the Host name navigate to the resources "Overview" and copy "Host name"
    - for your access key navigate to "Access Keys" under "Settings" and copy your key.
 5. Finally, we need to add our key and our host to a `redis.yaml` file that Dapr can apply to our cluster.
 If you're running a sample, you'll add the host and key to the provided `redis.yaml`.
 If you're creating a project from the ground up, you'll create a `redis.yaml` file as specified in [Configuration](#configuration).
 Set the `redisHost` key to `[HOST NAME FROM PREVIOUS STEP]:6379` and the `redisPassword` key to the key you copied in step 4. **Note:** In a production-grade application, follow [secret management]({{< ref component-secrets.md >}}) instructions to securely manage your secrets.